 Is content marketing a slower process than traditional marketing?

 Yes, perhaps.
 But it’s also more efficient in today’s marketplace.
-This is because the way parents make educational decisions has changed a lot over the past twenty years or so.
+This is because the way parents make educational decisions has changed significantly over the past twenty years.
 Now that people have access to so much information online, most parents are going to spend time researching various schools.
-Parents know they have options and only the most trusted school is going to be chosen.
+Parents know they have options, and only the most trusted school is going to be chosen.

 That’s where content comes into play.

 According to Content Marketing Institute, content marketing is 62 percent less expensive than other forms of marketing, and it’s generally responsible for 3 times as many leads (or inquiries).
 The content you produce as a school is going to bridge the gap between cold audiences, who don’t know about your school yet, to your warm audiences, who are learning more about your school, to becoming parents of enrolled students.

 When you provide high-quality content, you are giving your audiences information they are wondering about, helping them make a decision or even inspiring them to see what’s possible, that’s going to build trust, and trust sells way more efficiently and successfully than selling does.

 Interestingly enough, most of your competition won’t do any of this for a few reasons.
 First of all, content creation isn’t easy.
 Content development is a commitment and it’s not going to pay off overnight.
 But in truth, publishing the right content consistently is the best thing you can do to market your school in 2022, and it’s only going to become more important in the future.